-Investors can also execute a market-on-open trade, during which a transaction completes as soon as the markets do open the following trading session.
+Investors can also execute a market-on-open trade, during which a transaction completes as soon as the markets do open.

 One big question investors may have: How do these two different types of stock quotes actually affect someone’s investment strategy?
-That depends largely on how active an individual investor is, and how often they’re swapping positions in their portfolio.
+That depends largely on whether you’re into active investing, and how often they’re swapping positions in their portfolio.

 Real-time stock quotes are mainly used by day traders, or active investors who are executing trades on a daily or hourly basis.
-In those cases, the relatively small fluctuations in price, which occur in real time, can determine whether a trade is profitable or not.
+In those cases, the relatively small fluctuations in price due to market volatility, which occur in real time, can determine whether a trade is profitable or not.

 For example, if a trader was trying to time a trade to execute at a specific price, a delayed quote might be useless.
 The time lag could cause them to miss their window, and bobble the trade.

 As noted, if investors are only rebalancing their portfolios every so often, real-time quotes won’t matter all that much to their investing strategies.
 They aren’t trying to turn a profit from day-trading, in other words, and are taking a longer-term approach to their investing.

 As such, for long- or medium-term investors who may only occasionally buy or sell securities, delayed quotes will do the trick.
 If you’re not checking on your portfolio every day and are only considering asset allocation every few months, there isn’t much of an advantage to looking at real time quotes over delayed ones.

 Real-time quotes do provide more information than delayed quotes, though, in that they’re more precise.
 That can help you if you’re weighing decisions regarding eithershort-term vs long-term investments.